Things to Do

 Autumn is a sight to behold on Canandaigua Lake.
 A perfect way to see the foliage is on a fall sunset dinner cruise aboard the Canandaigua Lady.
 The 19th century replica paddlewheel boat is a proud successor to locally famous steamboats that operated on the Finger Lakes between 1820 and 1930.
 You’ll see the leaves changing colors in every direction you look!

-#5.
-Lakes and leaves and lots of fresh air
+#4.
+Lakes, leaves and lots of fresh air

 Hemlock-Canadice Lakes State Forest, Hemlock